alexlekrow/tode/README.md

 _Tode is a play on the words Tonic and node_.

 ---
-Tode is a minimal docker container that's purpose is to run a Tonic gRPC server and facilitate Kubernetes API integration.
+Tode is a minimal docker container that's purpose is to run a Tonic gRPC server in a docker container.

 ## Documentation